Idioms and sayings in various languages

 People who have contributed to this section

-If you would like to make any corrections or additions to this page, please contact me.
-If you can provide audio recordings of any of these phrases, please send them to my email address
+If you would like to make any corrections or additions to this page, or if you can provide recordings, please contact me.

 You can send me audio files in any format.
 If you don't know how to make recordings on a computer, you can send me recordings on audio cassette.
 Let me know if you want to do this and I'll send you my snailmail address.
 Or you can call me on Skype (omniglot) and I'll do the recording.